 Clinical microbiologists perform a wide range of clinical laboratory tests on specimens collected from plants, humans, and animals to aid in detection of disease.
 Clinical and medical microbiologists whose work involves directly researching human health may be classified as medical scientists.

-Environmental microbiologists study the ways in which microorganisms interact with the environment.
+Environmental microbiologists study how microorganisms interact with the environment and each other.
 They may study the use of microbes to clean up areas contaminated by heavy metals or study how microbes could aid crop growth.

 Industrial microbiologists study and solve problems related to industrial production processes.
 They may examine microbial growth found in the pipes of a chemical factory, monitor the impact industrial waste has on the local ecosystem, or oversee the microbial activities used in cheese production to ensure quality.

-Mycologists study the properties of fungi such as yeast and mold, as well as the ways fungi can be used (for example, in food or the environment) to benefit society.
+Mycologists study the properties of fungi such as yeast and mold.
+They also study the ways fungi can be used to benefit society (for example, in food or the environment) and the risks fungi may pose.

 Parasitologists study the life cycle of parasites, the parasite-host relationship, and how parasites adapt to different environments.
 They may investigate the outbreak and control of parasitic diseases such as malaria.

-Public health microbiologists examine specimens in order to track, control, and prevent communicable diseases and other health hazards.
+Public health microbiologists examine specimens to track, control, and prevent communicable diseases and other health hazards.
 They typically provide laboratory services for local health departments and community health programs.

 Virologists study the structure, development, and other properties of viruses and any effects viruses have on infected organisms.

-They typically work in laboratories and offices, where they conduct experiments and analyze the results.
+Microbiologists typically work in laboratories, offices, and industrial settings where they conduct experiments and analyze the results.
 Microbiologists who work with dangerous organisms must follow strict safety procedures to avoid contamination.
-Some microbiologists may conduct onsite visits or collect samples from lakes, streams, and oceans, and, as a result, may travel occasionally and spend some time outside.
-Most microbiologists work full time and keep regular hours.
+Some microbiologists may conduct onsite visits or collect samples from the environment or worksites, and, as a result, may travel occasionally and spend some time outside.

 Basic researchers who work in academia usually choose the focus of their research and run their own laboratories.
 Applied researchers who work for companies study the products that the company will sell or suggest modifications to the production process so that the company can become more efficient.
 Basic researchers often need to fund their research by winning grants.
 These grants often put pressure on researchers to meet deadlines and other specifications.
 Research grants are generally awarded through a competitive selection process.